Academic Matters

 Reporting and Parents’ Evenings

 We are always keen to give pupils the opportunity to respond to any concerns their teachers might have expressed.
-However, at any stage of the year, if the Head of Year and Class Teacher feel there is a significant enough concern, whether it be academic or pastoral, we will inform parents.
+However, at any stage of the year, if the Head of Year and Form Teacher feel there is a significant enough concern, whether it be academic or pastoral, we will inform parents.
 In addition, after consultation, subject teachers may communicate directly with parents if they are concerned about a pupil’s progress.

 Geits